-This is true whether you're a salesperson dealing with the public, or a leader in an organisation.
+This is true whether you're a salesperson dealing with the public, or a leader in an organization.

-Leaders in organisations have traditionally viewed empathy with suspicion, thinking that there is no place for soft emotional skills in the tough world of business.
+Leaders in organizations have traditionally viewed empathy with suspicion, thinking that there is no place for soft emotional skills in the tough world of business.

 My experience is that managers worry that employees will take advantage of them if they show any empathy.

-But changing times and recognition of the strategic advantages of taking employees feelings into consideration has lead to social consciousness being regarded as a critical skill for effective leaders.
+But changing times and the need to consider the feelings of employees has led to social awareness becoming a critical skill for effective leaders.

 This has even impacted the training given to doctors.
 Today doctors are trained to formulate a bio-psycho-social understanding of the problem rather than treating patients purely as a diagnosis.